Nigel Pearson: Leicester City

-On 20 June 2008, Pearson was appointed as manager of Leicester City.
+On 20 June 2008, Pearson was appointed as manager of Leicester City, then in League One.
 Craig Shakespeare became the club's first team coach and co-assistant manager alongside Steve Walsh (a former Chelsea chief scout, and not the former Leicester City player of the same name).
 As well as having worked together on the West Bromwich Albion coaching staff, the two had also played together at Sheffield Wednesday.
 Shakespeare once said that Pearson was the best captain he had ever played under.
 Pearson was named League One Manager of the Month for August 2008 after Leicester won three of their first four games, scoring nine goals and conceding only once.
 After the disappointing defeat of losing 3–2 away to Brighton & Hove Albion despite being 2–0 up at half-time, Leicester bounced back with a club-record 23-match unbeaten run in the league between 1 November 2008 and 7 March 2009, before finally being beaten 2–0 by Tranmere Rovers.
 He was again named the League One Manager of the Month during that run in December 2008.
 On 18 April 2009, Leicester won 2–0 at Southend United, confirming their promotion back to the Championship as League One champions.
 The season finished with the club racking up their highest ever points tally of 96 points, as they lost just four of their 46 league games.